-Debt service monies held in trust by Zions Bank in the 2021A Project Fund and 2022B Project Fund were invested in U.S. Treasury Bills with the weighted-average maturities of 60 days or less, and U.S. Treasury Notes and Bonds with average maturity of 0.5 years.
+Debt service monies held in trust by Zions Bank in the 2021A Project Fund, 2021A Revenue Fund, 2022B Project Fund, 2023A Project Fund, and 2023A Cost of Issuance Fund were invested in U.S. Treasury Bills with the weighted-average maturities of 60 days or less, and U.S. Treasury Notes and Bonds with average maturity of 0.5 years.
 The District has engaged the services of a registered Investment Advisor (providing financial advisory and asset management services) to receive financial advice and to assist in the management of these funds, including the buying and selling of securities held in such portfolio.